 What is the difference between a Family Nurse Practitioner and an Adult Gerontology Acute Care Nurse Practitioner?"

-The FNP focus is on primary care while the AGACNP focus is on acute illness or injury or the acute manifestation of a chronic disease.
-The acute care focuses on illness in the hospital setting.
+The FNP focus is on primary care in a variety of settings.
+The ACNP-AG focus is on acute illness or injury or the acute manifestation of a chronic disease in the hospital setting.

 How long is the DNP ACNP-AG specialty?

 The program is 8 semesters (2.5 years).

 How long is the DNP FNP specialty?